John F. Street

-John Franklin Street (born October 15, 1943) is an American politician and lawyer who served as the 97th Mayor of the City of Philadelphia.
+John Franklin Street (born October 15, 1943) is an American politician and lawyer who served as the 97th mayor of Philadelphia.
 He was first elected to a term beginning on January 3, 2000, and was re-elected to a second term beginning in 2004.
 He is a Democrat and became mayor after having served 19 years in the Philadelphia City Council, including seven years as its president, before resigning as required under the Philadelphia City Charter in order to run for mayor.
 He followed Ed Rendell as mayor, assuming the post on January 3, 2000.
 Street was Philadelphia's second black mayor.

 Street floated the possibility of being a candidate for statewide office in Pennsylvania.
 In light of corruption scandals, those prospects never materialized.
 Time Magazine listed him as one of the three worst big-city mayors in the United States in 2005.